 The Maine FFA Association (formerly known as “Future Farmers of America”) subscribes to the mission of the National FFA Organization:

 “FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.”
-Maine FFA has over 500 members, with chapters located throughout the state, from Brunswick to Caribou.
-The association is led by a team of student officers
+Maine FFA has over 400 members, with chapters located throughout the state.
+The association is led by a team of student officers.

 As part of the overall effort in Maine Agriculture & Natural Resources Education, students in grades 7-12 eligible for FFA membership are those enrolled in at least one course related to agriculture (including aquaculture, agriscience, biotechnology, forestry, horticulture, natural resource management and other biological and physical science courses that include applications to agriculture).

 To join FFA, students must have a local chapter with an FFA advisor.
-Those wishing to start a new FFA chapter should contact Doug Robertson, Maine FFA State Advisor, using the contact information below.
+Those wishing to start a new FFA chapter should contact Emily Doughty, Maine FFA State Liaison.
+The Maine FFA Constitution and Bylaws are available for additional information on chartering a chapter.

 Opportunities within FFA include: